Thomas-Elder/hobby.node.maths/README.md

 Throws an error if the sample contains non-numeric elements.
 Throws an error if the sample is empty.

+#### interquartileRange
+`interquartileRange(sample);`

+Returns the interquartile range range of the sample.

+Throws an error if the sample contains non-numeric elements.
+Throws an error if the sample is empty.

 #### variance
 `variance(sample);`